-In Windows 10, There is a Graphics Settings menu that allows you to change the GPU priority for different applications.
-You can choose to add COD Vanguard to the list of applications and set its graphics preference to high.
-This will make sure that the game utilizes 100% of your GPU and give you an incredible performance boost.
-To do this, follow these steps:
+On Windows 10, There is the Graphics Settings menu that allows you to modify the GPU priority of different applications.
+You can include COD Vanguard into the set of programs and set its graphic preference to high.
+This will ensure that the game is using the entire GPU and provide you with an amazing performance increase.
+To achieve this you must follow these steps:

 - Under Start type and open Graphics Settings.

 - Then, click on Browse and add Call of Duty: Vanguard.exe